yudopr11/yudas/api.md

 - If `tags` are not provided or empty, they will be automatically generated using AI based on the content and existing tags in the system
 - Slug is automatically updated if title changes
 - Reading time is recalculated if content changes
-- Post embeddings are regenerated if title or excerpt changes, using only these fields for focused semantic search
+- Post embeddings are regenerated if title or excerpt changes

 **Success Response**: `200 OK`
 ```json